Red-Eared Slider Turtle

 This turtle breed has its origins in the area that is found around the Gulf of Mexico and the Mississippi River.
 It prefers the warmer climates of the southeastern region of the United States, and native habitats include the southeastern part of Colorado, all the way to Virginia and even down to Florida.

-In the wild, these turtles prefer warm, still waters, so they will be found in and around creeks, slow-flowing rivers, streams, swamps, lakes, and ponds.
+In the wild, these turtles prefer warm, still waters, so they will be found in and around creeks, slow flowing rivers, streams, swamps, lakes, and ponds.
 These calm waters allow them to easily move into and out of the water, and they can easily climb onto tree trunks and rocks that give them the ideal spot for warming themselves while exposed to the sunshine.
+This means that they are semi-aquatic turtles.

 The Red-Eared Slider Turtle is green and features bright yellow stripes.
 There is also a distinct red patch located behind both eyes.
 However, some of these turtles might actually be missing this red spot, and some might even showcase a small red patch on the top of the head.